lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The Responder SHALL compose message_4 as follows:

-* Compute a COSE_Encrypt0 as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the key K = K_4, nonce N = IV_4, plaintext P, and the following parameters as input to the Enc_structure generating the associated data:
+* Compute a COSE_Encrypt0 as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the key K = K_4, the nonce N = IV_4, the plaintext P, and the following parameters as input to the Enc_structure generating the associated data:

    * context = "Encrypt0"
    * protected = h''